jslefche/piecewiseSEM/README.md

 ## Version 2.0

 This is a major update to the `piecewiseSEM` package that includes new functionality, and a completely revised syntax that better reproduces the base R syntax and output.
+It is advised that consult `vignette("piecewiseSEM")` even if you have used the package before as it documents the many changes.

 Currently supported model classes: `lm, glm, gls, pgls, sarlm, lme, glmmPQL, lmerMod, merModLmerTest, glmerMod`